barboraberkova/english-for-designers/README.md

 ---

 ## 📚 My School Work

 This section provides an overview and links to my academic projects and assignments.

+I am studying Graphic and Media Design at VŠKK in Prague.
+It's given me a lot of experience, from design to marketing and much more.
+This year, we (finally) have an English class, where we do some very interesting stuff.
+I have to say that it has helped me a lot and I see some things differently now, thanks to Justin and our class.
+I believe that you mind find some of the things we did in class interesting, so go and explore it yourself!

 ### List of Assignments